Cogito2012/3DFaceRecon/README.md

 This repo is the re-implementation work of the paper [Learning Detailed Face Reconstruction from a Single Image (CVPR2017)](http://openaccess.thecvf.com/content_cvpr_2017/papers/Richardson_Learning_Detailed_Face_CVPR_2017_paper.pdf).

-**Note**: Currently, this repo has not been well improved to completely get exactly the same results of the paper.

 ![results](./paper_info/result_im.png)
 ![framework](./paper_info/framework.png)